puppyofkosh/safer-c-compiler/README.md

 python tester.py

 [To do list (stuff we need to do!)]
-Else statements
+-Else statements
-functions with multiple args
+-pointer arithmetic
-for loops
+-functions with multiple args
-types
+-Eliminate "call()" and replace it with just being able to call functions -structs

-figure out how to link with crt's _start function rust safety pointers
+figure out how to link with crt's _start function safety